 Hessian Minister President Boris Rhein Presents The Broermann Medical Innovation Award

-WIESBADEN, GERMANY – Newsaktuell – 18 November 2025 – At a festive ceremony in the Hessian State Chancellery, Dr. Carl June (University of Pennsylvania) and Dr. Michel Sadelain (Columbia University) were presented with the inaugural Broermann Medical Innovation Award by Minister President Boris Rhein.
+Wiesbaden, November 18, 2025 – At a festive ceremony in the Hessian State Chancellery, Dr. Carl June (University of Pennsylvania) and Dr. Michel Sadelain (Columbia University) were presented with the inaugural Broermann Medical Innovation Award by Minister President Boris Rhein.

 With a €1 million endowment, the Broermann Award ranks among the world's most prestigious medical honors.
 Founded by Dr. Bernard große Broermann, the visionary founder of the Asklepios Group, the award recognizes the pioneering achievements of the two scientists in developing CAR-T cell therapy for the treatment of cancer.